 The exhibition demonstrates a formulaic and rigid approach to painting; here we see just a few techniques constantly rehashed across the entire body of work.
 There is little risk-taking and for the most part his forms are rendered in flat colour with hard, masked edges and little trace of brushwork.
 Often he fills sections of the image with multi-coloured geometric shapes that act as a wallpaper or backdrop.
 The squeegee technique (a nod to Gerhard Richter) is primarily applied to the skin of the subject in fluorescent paint and is perhaps intended to represent the artist’s soul or aura.

 Although Shaman may be a disappointing show, some of Paricio’s earlier paintings are actually quite accomplished.
 The work from 2009 and 2010 on his website displays a much more sensitive handling of paint and suggests more intriguing, open-ended narratives without attempting to prescribe meaning.
 Some of the hard, graphic elements are present, but here they are countered with softer brushwork and deeper illusory space – this seems to be where Paricio is at his best.

-Pedro Paricio: Shaman is at Halcyon Gallery from 26th June until 27th July 2014, for further information visit here.
+Pedro Paricio: Shaman is at Halcyon Gallery from 26th June until 27th July 2014.
+For further information visit the gallery’s website here.